 The integrity of our historic environment assets will be conserved and enhanced.

 Development proposals will only be permitted where it can be demonstrated they would preserve or enhance the architectural quality, character or the historic or cultural importance of our designated historic environment assets.

-Development affecting within undesignated historic environment assets including, Locally Listed Buildings or structures, Landscapes of Outstanding Historic Interest in Wales, Urban Character Areas and Archaeologically Sensitive Areas must should have regard to their special character and archaeological importance.
-(MAC23.1)
+Development affecting undesignated historic environment assets including, Locally Listed Buildings or structures, Landscapes of Outstanding Historic Interest in Wales, Urban Character Areas and Archaeologically Sensitive Areas should have regard to their special character and archaeological importance.

-- 6.65.5 Although much of our historic environment is fragile and can easily be compromised by poor design, its careful conservation can help bring positive change, enterprise and regeneration. - 6.65.6 Designated historic environment assets present in the County Borough include: - Merthyr Tydfil Landscape of Outstanding Historic Interest in Wales; - Gelli-gaer Common Landscape of Special Historic Interest in Wales;
+6.5.5 Although much of our historic environment is fragile and can easily be compromised by poor design, its careful conservation can help bring positive change, enterprise and regeneration.

-53 The Merthyr Tydfil Heritage Strategy
+74 The Merthyr Tydfil Heritage Strategy.

-- Cyfarthfa Park (Register of Landscapes, Parks and Gardens of Special Historic Interest in Wales); - Aberfan: Cemetery, Garden of Remembrance and Former Tip and Slide Area (Register of Landscapes, Parks and Gardens of Special Historic Interest in Wales); - Cefn Coed Cemetery (Register of Landscapes, Parks and Gardens of Special Historic interest in Wales); - Scheduled Ancient Monuments: - Conservation Areas and - Listed Buildings including the Grade I listed Cyfarthfa Castle.
+- 6.5.6 Designated historic environment assets present in the County Borough include: - Cyfarthfa Park (Register of Landscapes, Parks and Gardens of Special Historic Interest in Wales); - Aberfan: Cemetery, Garden of Remembrance and Former Tip and Slide Area (Register of Landscapes, Parks and Gardens of Special Historic Interest in Wales); - Cefn Coed Cemetery (Register of Landscapes, Parks and Gardens of Special Historic interest in Wales); - Scheduled Ancient Monuments; - Conservation Areas and - Listed Buildings including the Grade I listed Cyfarthfa Castle.